 Well, after reading this article you will have a better understanding of what all a multimeter can measure and also what a multimeter can be used for.

-A multimeter is a small handheld device that is used to measure different things for different purposes.
+An automotive multimeter is a small handheld device that is used to measure different things for different purposes.
 It is normally a device that most people have on their bench because it is really handy and can do a lot of things.

 The come in both analog and digital versions.
 Are in a plastic shell and durable.
 Nicer ones may even have a rubber case around them to keep them from getting scratched up or protect them if they are dropped.

 These are the basics of what a multimeter is physically, so keep reading to find out what a multimeter is on a deeper level.

 Before we get into what a multimeter can measure it is a good idea to have a basic understanding of how it works.
 A multimeter is pretty simple especially depending which one you have.